My Favorite Way to Study Composition

 Setting Up

 My setup for starting.
-I’m careful that the top of the canvas is perfectly level with the horizon.
+I’m careful that the top of the canvas is perfectly level with the horizon, which you can see win the photo.
 I have a large pair of “Square Corners”, wooden right-angles, leaning against the right leg of the easel.
 When used as a viewfinder, these help tremendously with visualizing the composition.
-I’ve come to see that they are a must-have for composing from nature like this.
+They are a must-have for composing from nature like this.

 The drawing of the main lines, big shapes, and divisions of space on the canvas.